 Days 2–3: Mount Cook and the Hooker Valley Track

-Tekapo is a lovely place to stop for a break and a drink.
+Tekapo is a lovely place to stop for a break and a drink between Christchurch and Mount Cook.
 It’s a beautiful little lake town that is known for its regulation of street lighting to protect the night skies.
 With weak ozone covering, the area is adorned with spectacular starscapes at night.

 Camping underneath Mount Cook